Gina-YUE/HiFE/README.md

 The file "HiFE.py" is the model code of the paper "DeepFake Detection Based on High-Frequency Enhancement Network for Highly Compressed Content", Please cite us if you are interested in it.

+The Backbone Xception's pretrained model is 'xception-43020ad28.pth'.
+When you use it, please change your path in the file 'xception.py'.

 Paper link: https://doi.org/10.1016/j.eswa.2024.123732

 @article{gao2024deepfake,